m-a-n-i-f-e-s-t/retention/perf/benchmarks/REAME.md

 # Run

 A run is **a callable that does a thing**.
-Specifically, it is a class that implements the `make_run` method, which takes in a set of keyword arguments and return a argument-less callable.
+Specifically, it is a class that implements the `make_run` method, which takes in a set of keyword arguments and return an argument-less callable.

 ```python
 class Run():